crustio/Crust-Grants-Program/applications/crato.md

 ### Project Details
 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (with urls or IPFS file CIDs included) at following :

-* Mockups/designs of any UI components
+* Mockups/designs of any UI components: We already fininshed the design of UI components so you may simply refer to our product website.
 * Data models / API specifications of the core functionality: provided in our repo
 * An overview of the technology stack to be used: Ruby on Rails, vue 3.x, IPFS
 * Documentation of core components, protocols, architecture, etc. to be deployed: Crust whitepaper, IPFS protocol
-* PoC/MVP or other relevant prior work or research on the topic
+* PoC/MVP or other relevant prior work or research on the topic: you may refer to Pinata, from which part of our product derived inspiration.

 ### Ecosystem Fit